douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * resalti - to bounce
 * resalto - rebound
 * resanigi - to heal
+* resaniĝi - to recover
 * resaniĝo - recovery (from illness)
 * resendi - to resend; to send back
 * reseti - to reset
 * reskribi - to rewrite
+* resonanci - to resonate
 * resoni - to resonate
 * respekti - to respect; to revere
 * respektiva - respective
 * respektive - respectively
+* responda - responsive
 * respondanto - respondent
 * responde - in response
 * respondeca - responsible